MTSD Inclement Weather Communication Procedures

 Factors in Decisions:

-- Risk-reward balance of bringing students to school or the possibility that they may be home alone as parents may not be able to miss work.
+3. Risk-reward balance of bringing students to school or the possibility that they may be home alone because parents cannot take off work unexpectedly.